 This page will give you information about a thyroidectomy.
 If you have any questions, you should ask your GP or other relevant health professional.

 What is the thyroid gland?

 The thyroid gland is a structure in your neck that produces a hormone called thyroxine, which regulates your body's metabolism.
-Sometimes this gland can become overactive.
-This is called thyrotoxicosis and can cause symptoms such as losing weight, sweatiness and eye problems.

 What are the benefits of surgery?

-You should no longer have any distressing symptoms.
+Your body will stop producing thyroid hormones so you should no longer have any distressing symptoms.

 Are there any alternatives to a total thyroidectomy?

 Medication, such as carbimazole or propylthiouracil, can be used to control thyroid activityand are often used to begin with.

 Radioactive iodine can also be used for some people.